E. W. Barker

-Edmund William Barker (1 December 1920 – 12 April 2001), often known as E. W. Barker or Eddie Barker, was a Singaporean statesman and lawyer best known for authoring the Proclamation of Singapore.
+Edmund William Barker (1 December 1920 – 12 April 2001) was a Singaporean statesman and lawyer best known for authoring the Proclamation of Singapore.
 He is widely recognised as one of the founding fathers of Singapore, having played a crucial role in the country's constitutional development and legal framework during its early years of independence.

 Barker was an early member of the governing People's Action Party (PAP), which has ruled Singapore continuously since independence.
 Over his political career, he held several senior posts in the Cabinet from 1964 to 1988.
 Most notably, he served as Minister of Law throughout this entire period, overseeing vital legal reforms that underpinned Singapore's rapid development.
 He also held the positions of Minister for National Development from 1965 to 1975, Minister of Home Affairs briefly in 1972, Minister for the Environment between 1975 and 1979 and Minister for Science and Technology from 1977 to 1981.

 In addition to his ministerial roles, Barker served as Speaker of the Legislative Assembly of Singapore between 1963 and 1964, helping to guide the legislative process during a formative period.
 He was also Leader of the House from 1968 to 1985, responsible for organising government business in Parliament.
 Throughout his entire political career, Barker represented the constituency of Tanglin.

 Early life and education

 Barker was born in Singapore on 1 December 1920, when it was part of the Straits Settlements, into a Eurasian family.
 He was the son of Clarence Barker and Dorothy Evaline Paterson.
 Barker's ancestry was diverse, including Portuguese, German, Indonesian, Japanese, Scottish and Irish descent.
 He was the third of five children.
 His great-great-grandfather, Thomas Owen Crane (1799–1869), was an Irishman and among the first Europeans to settle in Singapore.
 Barker’s great-great-great-grandfather was Sir (Dr) Jose D Almeida (1784–1850), a Portuguese doctor and prominent businessman in early Singapore.

 Barker received his early education at Serangoon English School and Raffles Institution before enrolling at Raffles College (now the National University of Singapore) in 1940.
 During his school and university years, he was an accomplished athlete, representing Raffles College in cricket, soccer, rugby, athletics and hockey.
-Notably, Barker was selected for the national Field hockey team while still a schoolboy.
+Notably, Barker was selected for the national field hockey team while still a schoolboy.
 He was also known to play the guitar.
 During World War II, Barker served in a medical health unit in Thailand tasked with caring for Allied POWs involved in the construction of the Death Railway.
 Following the war, he was awarded the Queen's Scholarship in 1946 to pursue legal studies at the University of Cambridge in the United Kingdom.
 He read law at St Catharine’s College, graduating with honours in 1951.
 Barker was subsequently called to the bar at the Inner Temple in London before returning to Singapore to practise law from 1952 to 1964.